akankshapillaii/Zepto-Inventory-Analysis/README.md

 Rather than focusing only on individual products, the project connects multiple dimensions of the catalog—including **pricing, discounts, availability, quantity, weight, and category**—to answer practical inventory and commercial questions.

 The analysis establishes a foundation for deeper analytics such as **inventory turnover, margin analysis, demand forecasting, stock-out impact, discount effectiveness, and category profitability** when additional sales and operational data become available.

----

-## 📂 Source File

-The complete SQL analysis is available in:

-**`Zepto Inventory Analysis.sql`**

-## The SQL script contains the table creation, data-quality checks, cleaning steps, and all analytical queries used in this project.

-## 👤 About

-This project is part of my **Data Analytics portfolio**, demonstrating practical application of SQL for **data cleaning, exploratory analysis, inventory analytics, pricing analysis, and business-oriented problem solving**.